“Whoever cannot seek the unforeseen sees nothing for the known way is an impasse.”

 The identity of one’s subject matter is a lifelong quest, inseparable from the development of technique.
-Because I want to work in a live natural setting, I need to work at a certain speed.
-But what some painters might consider distracting details, such as individual grass-blades, have become for me essential to the subject, and integral to the picture’s structure.
+Working always in natural settings that continually change invites succinct, focused response.
+Individual leaves and grass-blades, which for some painters would seem distracting details, are, for me, part of the subject and integral to the compositional structure.

-Once I’ve decided on a general location, choosing the exact viewpoint is all-important.
-It can take me a week to identify the spot.
-As I shall be working there day and daily for several months, practical considerations and a sense of how the scene might change are important, but the final decision is usually based on a gut feeling – if I’m lucky, a ‘coup de foudre’.
+Once I’ve decided on a general location, identifying the precise spot can take a week.
+I shall be working there day and daily for several months, so practical considerations and sensing how the scene might change are all-important.
+Even so, the final decision is usually based on gut feeling – if I’m lucky, a ‘coup de foudre’.

-The subject is also that of the performance itself, the outcome of the painter working from observation in a particular time and place.
-The picture develops in parallel with seasonal changes.
+An important aspect of the subject is that of the performance itself.
+The picture is the outcome of the painter working from observation in a particular time and place, and it develops in parallel with seasonal change.
 What goes on the canvas is, as Harold Rosenberg wrote of abstract expressionism, ‘not a picture but an event’.
-(ARTnews Dec 1952 quotedby Martin Gayford 2018) But it is also a picture, and I’m curious to see what finally emerges from that initial ‘coup de foudre’.
+(ARTnews Dec 1952 quoted by Martin Gayford 2018) Yet the end-product is a picture, and I’m curious to see what finally emerges from the initial ‘coup de foudre’.

 The following video invites you to visit some of my ‘outdoor studios’:

-Special thanks for the support from people who have allowed me to paint in their urban gardens or rural estates: Jackie Baker and Clement Griffith in North London; André, Eliane, Maud & Julie Saussaye, Marc Gémin & Sylvie Breuilly, Christian Gémin, Jean-Pierre & Anne Lavaud, Bruno Horcholle, Bénédicte Desvaux, Stuart & Valery Millar, in Normandy.
-Also to Steve and Diane Lloyd-Williams, and Michael Dickens, in the Pyrénées-Orientales (Northern Catalonia).
+Special thanks to those patient souls who have allowed me to paint in their gardens or rural estates: Jackie Baker and Clem Griffith in North London; André, Eliane, Maud & Julie Saussaye, Marc Gémin & Sylvie Breuilly, Christian Gémin, Jean-Pierre & Anne Lavaud, Bruno Horcholle, Bénédicte Desvaux, Stuart & Valery Millar, in Normandy.
+Also to Steve and Diane Lloyd-Williams, and Michael Dickens, in the Pyrénées-Orientales.

 © John Pearce March 2017